 JB Manchak Professor Manchak works on the foundations of general relativity, with a focus on issues concerning the global topological and causal structure of spacetime.
 Some of his recent work has concerned time travel and spacetime singularities.

-James Weatherall Professor Weatherall works primarily on the mathematical and conceptual foundations of classical field theories, including general relativity, Newton-Cartan theory, and (classical) Yang-Mills theory, and on quantum field theory.
+James Weatherall Professor Weatherall works on philosophy of cosmology and on the mathematical and conceptual foundations of classical field theories, including general relativity, Newton-Cartan theory, and (classical) Yang-Mills theory, and on quantum field theory.
 Some topics of special recent interest have included the role of geometry and symmetry in classical field theories and the status of various central principles of these theories, such as the "geodesic principle" of general relativity.
 He is currently working closely with Chris Smeenk (University of Western Ontario) on the project New Directions in Philosophy of Cosmology.

 Penelope Maddy also shares some research interests with the members of this group, particularly in the question of how mathematics works in application to the world.

-Current and recent students in this group include Sarita Rosenstock (Yang-Mills theory, theoretical structure and equivalence), Marian Gilton (charge in Yang-Mills theory), Chris Mitsch (von Neumann on the foundations of quantum theory), Tim Schmitz (quantum computation and the measurement problem), Mike Schneider (philosophy of cosmology), Elliott Chen (history of philosophy of physics; concepts of body).
-Recent alumni include Benjamin Feintzeig (University of Washington) and Sam Fletcher (general relativity, quantum gravity).
+Current students in this group include Sarita Rosenstock (Yang-Mills theory, theoretical structure and equivalence), Marian Gilton (charge in Yang-Mills theory), Chris Mitsch (von Neumann on the foundations of quantum theory), Tim Schmitz (quantum computation and the measurement problem), Mike Schneider (philosophy of cosmology), Elliott Chen (history of philosophy of physics; concepts of body).
+Recent alumni include Benjamin Feintzeig (University of Washington) and Sam Fletcher (University of Minnesota).
 Affiliated Faculty include Donald Saari and Daniel Whiteson.
 These faculty are among those available for course work and consultation for students pursuing the Physics Emphasis.